Plots + Interments

 For detailed information on pricing and plot distribution, view here.

-• All burials within Lone Tree Cemetery must be orchestrated by Cemetery grounds keeping staff.
+All burials within Lone Tree Cemetery must be orchestrated by Cemetery grounds keeping staff.
+Due to our harsh winter environment and steep slopes, burials are conducted between May and November - winter burials are not permitted.

 No one may bury human remains or cremains in the Cemetery without first contacting a member of the Cemetery District Board of Directors.
 This is to insure the burial of loved ones is in the proper allocated plot, lot and block, and that Cemetery procedures have been followed.
 The Cemetery District requires at least 72 hours notice of burial prior to the time appointed for the burial.